iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 | Add objects from a given path | `$ ldb add gs://iterative/roman-numerals/` |

-Now we have created a new dataset named `"numerals"` in our workspace and filled it with input references.
+Now we have created a dataset `"numerals"` in our workspace and filled it with input references.
 LDB datasets are logical entities, so no data objects were copied or moved.
 Instead, LDB have read the files in the provided location, found all unique data samples (ignoring any duplicates), parsed their annotations and stored data pointers to the workspace.

 To use`"numerals"` dataset in subsequent steps of the workflow, let us save it to LDB: